ga-wdi-boston/html-css-layout/README.md

 ![Clearing a Float](assets/images/floated-block-elements-04.png)

 > Ordinarily, elements expand to hold their containers.
+However, floated
-However, floated elements are excluded from this, so floating an element may lead to its container's height shrinking down to nothing.
-Keep this in mind when using floats!
+> elements are excluded from this, so floating an element may lead to its
+> container's height shrinking down to nothing.
+To fix this, we use a "cleafix
+> hack" by applying `overflow: hidden;` to the container's style declarations.

 #### Your Turn : Basic Positioning (Dimensions, Float/Clear)